victorliu-sq/PaperWriting/BambooSMP.md

 ## Adaptive Execution Policy

-While PRMatrix excels at minimizing data movements and BambooKernel effectively manages contention, both approaches have limitations for certain workloads.
-The LA struggles with workloads that benefit from concurrent processing, whereas BambooKernel becomes costly in solo cases due to the unnecessary synchronization overhead and high latency inherent to GPU operations, as discussed in section {Challenges}.
+While PRMatrix excels at minimizing data movements and BambooKernel effectively manages contention, both approaches exhibit limitations for certain workloads.
+The LA strategy struggles with workloads that benefit from parallel processing, whereas BambooKernel becomes costly in solo cases due to the unnecessary synchronization overhead and high latency inherent to GPU operations, as discussed in section {Challenges}.

 To overcome these workload-dependent limitations, we propose a parallel processing software framework called BambooSMP.
-This framework optimizes performance across diverse workloads through an adaptive execution policy that dynamically adjusts processing units based on the varying levels of parallelism inherent in the SMP workload.
+This framework optimizes performance across diverse workloads through an adaptive execution policy dynamically adjusts processing units in response to the varying levels of parallelism during the execution of SMP workloads.

-At the beginning of any workload, when all men are unmatched and ready to make their initial proposals, BambooSMP initiates by running BambooKernel on the GPU.
+At the beginning of any workload, when all men are unmatched and prepared to make their initial proposals, BambooSMP initiates execution by launching the BambooKernel on the GPU.
 This approach leverages the GPU’s capacity for massive parallelism, efficiently handling the initial phase where numerous proposals are made concurrently.

-As the kernel execution progresses and the number of unmatched men decreases, the workload gradually transitions from a highly parallel to a more serial nature.
-Recognizing this shift, BambooSMP adapts by transitioning from the massively parallel GPU execution to a more suitable sequential execution on the CPU.
-This transition is crucial to avoid the inefficiencies associated with reduced parallelism on the GPU.
+As the kernel execution progresses and the number of unmatched men decreases, the workload gradually transitions from a highly parallel to a more serial one.
+Recognizing this shift, BambooSMP adapts by transitioning from the massively parallel GPU execution to a lower-latency sequential execution on the CPU.
+This transition is crucial to circumvent the inefficiencies associated with reduced parallelism on the GPU.

 By dynamically balancing the load between the GPU and CPU, BambooSMP ensures optimal performance and resource utilization.
 This seamless transition highlights the framework’s ability to adapt to varying workload demands, thereby optimizing computational efficiency.